 WHAT WE NEED NOW ARE WHOLE COMMUNITIES TAKING A SYSTEMATIC APPROACH TO REDUCE SINGLE-USE PLASTIC PACKAGING, WITH A FOCUS ON LONG LASTING SOLUTIONS.

 The Plastic Free Places program fills this gap by working in communities to directly reduce these single-use plastic items, and to empower the community to make lasting changes towards a circular economy.

 We can implement our program in any community in Australia, in partnership with councils and local stakeholders.

 HOW IT WORKS

 In a nutshell, we work directly with food retailers, events, markets and other organisations and assist them to switch from single-use plastics to better alternatives, such as reusable (preferred) or compostable items.

 But... that's just the beginning.
-We also work with council, suppliers, manufacturers, waste transport operators and composters to deliver real solutions to businesses.
+We also work with councils, suppliers, manufacturers, waste transport operators and composters to deliver real solutions to businesses.

 SOUNDS SIMPLE?
 THAT'S BECAUSE WE WORK HARD TO MAKE IT LOOK THAT WAY!

 Most of our work occurs behind the scenes.
 Ensuring that the right partnerships are in place, addressing barriers to transition, facilitating solutions and providing the right advice and value to businesses is fundamental to our success.